Working From Home, Telecommuting & Remote Work Definition

 What are the differences between Telecommuting vs. Teleworking vs. Remote Working, and Working From Home.

-Ever wondered what the differences between Telecommuting, Teleworking, Remote Working, and Working From Home are?
+Have you ever wondered about the differences between Telecommuting, Teleworking, Remote Working, and Working From Home?
 We explain it all.

 Telecommuting vs. Remote Working vs. Teleworking

 There are many very serious web pages with definitions of telecommuting, remote working, teleworking, and working from home.
-They go on for pages defining the difference.
+They go on for pages defining the differences.
 But the fact is they are nearly all the same thing.
 It all means “not in the office.”
-But below, I will explain the differences.
+Below, I will explain the differences.

 Telecommuting Definition

-An old phrase coined in the 1970s by a rocket scientist who wanted to not drive to work one day and instead made a phone call and called it telecommuting.
+Telecommuting is an old phrase coined in the 1970s by a rocket scientist who wanted not to drive to work one day and instead made a phone call and called it telecommuting.
 Read more about Telecommuting With Success.

 Teleworking Definition